Warner Bros. Cartoons

 Warner Bros.
-Cartoons, Inc. was an American animation studio, serving as the in-house animation division of Warner Bros. during the Golden Age of American animation.
-One of the most successful animation studios in American media history, it was primarily responsible for the Looney Tunes and Merrie Melodies series of animated short films.
-The characters featured in these cartoons, including Bugs Bunny, Daffy Duck, and Porky Pig, are among the most famous and recognizable characters in the world.
-Many of the creative staff members at the studio, including directors and animators such as Chuck Jones, Friz Freleng, Robert McKimson, Tex Avery, Robert Clampett, Arthur Davis, and Frank Tashlin, are considered major figures in the art and history of traditional animation.
+Cartoons, Inc. was an American animation studio founded in 1930 by Leon Schlesinger.
+It produced the Looney Tunes and Merrie Melodies series of animated short films for Warner Bros.
+Pictures during the Golden Age of American animation, serving as the in-house animation division of Warner Bros.
+Pictures after Schlesinger sold the company to Warner Bros. in 1944.
+Its characters, including Bugs Bunny, Daffy Duck, and Porky Pig, are among the most famous and recognizable characters in the world.
+Many of the creative staff members at the studio, including directors and animators such as Chuck Jones, Friz Freleng, Ben Hardaway, Robert McKimson, Tex Avery, Bob Clampett, Arthur Davis, and Frank Tashlin, are considered major figures in the art and history of traditional animation.

-Warner Bros.
-Cartoons was founded in 1933 by Leon Schlesinger as Leon Schlesinger Productions.
-Schlesinger sold the studio to Warner Bros. in 1944, after which the Warner Bros.
-Cartoons name was adopted.
 The studio closed in 1963, and Looney Tunes and Merrie Melodies were subsequently subcontracted to Freleng's DePatie–Freleng Enterprises studio from 1964 to 1967.
 Warner Bros.
 Cartoons re-opened that year, under Warner Bros.-Seven Arts, before closing again in 1969.
 It was succeeded by Warner Bros.
 Animation, which was established in 1980.

 History

 1930–1933: Harman-Ising Productions

-Hugh Harman and Rudolf Ising originated the Looney Tunes and Merrie Melodies series of animated short subjects in 1930 and 1931, respectively.
-Both cartoon series were produced for Leon Schlesinger at the Harman-Ising Studio on Hollywood Boulevard in Hollywood, California, with Warner Bros.
-Pictures releasing the films to theaters.
-The first Looney Tunes character was the Harman-Ising creation Bosko, The Talk-ink Kid, who competed with Walt Disney's Mickey Mouse and Max Fleischer's Betty Boop.
-In 1933, Harman and Ising parted company with Schlesinger over financial disputes, and took Bosko with them to Metro-Goldwyn-Mayer.
+Leon Schlesinger worked in theaters as an usher, songbook agent, actor, and manager, including at the Palace Theatre in Buffalo, New York.
+He founded Pacific Title & Art Studio in 1919, where most of his business was producing title cards for silent films.
+As talking pictures ("talkies") replaced silents in 1929 and 1930, Schlesinger looked for ways to capitalize on the new technology and stay in business.
+He discovered animators Hugh Harman and Rudolf Ising, who founded Harman-Ising Productions in Hollywood, California and pitched the Looney Tunes series starring Bosko to Schlesinger.
+Schlesinger was impressed by the test film and negotiated a distribution deal with Warner Bros.
+Pictures through his connections.
+Ising started the Merrie Melodies series in 1931, allowing the studio to be profitable by promoting records of songs owned by Warner Bros.' subsidiaries.
+Outside of cartoons, Schlesinger also produced six Western films starring John Wayne in 1932 and 1933, which were lambasted by Wayne for their extremely low budgets.

+In 1933, Harman and Ising parted company with Schlesinger over financial disputes, taking all characters they established with them to Metro-Goldwyn-Mayer.
 To maintain his contract with Warner Bros., Schlesinger set up his own studio on the Warner Bros. lot on Sunset Boulevard in Hollywood.
 The studio location was the former Vitaphone building at the corner of Van Ness and Fernwood.

 1933–1944: Leon Schlesinger Productions

-Leon Schlesinger Productions studio (also nicknamed Termite Terrace), part of the Old Warner Brothers Studio, 1351 North Van Ness Avenue, Los Angeles, California.
+Leon Schlesinger Productions studio, part of the Old Warner Brothers Studio, 1351 North Van Ness Avenue, Los Angeles, California.